roryt12/Cozmo-controller/README.md

 2. **Audio Channel**: Single channel - animations with sound will interrupt
 3. **Procedural Face**: Must be disabled for custom screen content
 4. **Async Audio**: Robot must stay connected until audio transmits
-5. **Cubes**: I need to chnage batteries, o far I have not worked on cubes at all.
+5. **Cubes**: I need to change batteries, so far I have not worked on cubes at all.

 ---